 Racism affects every aspect of our lives, including the ways we visualize and form our families.
-The global momentum and awareness that have been gathering to challenge systemic racism and other structures of injustice can also influence our collective thinking about “family.”
+Global momentum challenging systemic racism and other structures of injustice can also influence our collective thinking about “family.”
 In the current context, how can we think about family formation by surrogacy in transformative ways?
 What new vision can we create as we dismantle the forces that perpetuate racial inequities, constrain options for women, maintain and increase wealth gaps within and between countries, and deny recognition of LGBTQ parentage?

 Decisions about creating families are intensely personal, but they’re made in a world with entrenched patterns of injustice.
 Existing racial and economic hierarchies are largely replicated in cross-border surrogacy relationships.
 International surrogacy, as currently practiced, depends on inequalities.
 And each arrangement is part of a multibillion-dollar fertility industry where profit is often the bottom line, putting all participants at risk.